facebook/flipper/README.md

 ## Extending Flipper

 Flipper is built as a platform.
-In addition to using the tools already included, you can create your own plugins to visualize and debug data from your mobile apps.
+In addition to using the tools already included, you can create your plugins to visualize and debug data from your mobile apps.
 Flipper takes care of sending data back and forth, calling functions, and listening for events on the mobile app.

 ## Contributing to Flipper

 Both Flipper's desktop app and native mobile SDKs are open-source and MIT licensed.
-This enables you to see and understand how we are building plugins, and of course join the community and help improve Flipper.
+This enables you to see and understand how we are building plugins, and of course, join the community and help improve Flipper.
 We are excited to see what you will build on this platform.

 # In this repo